foldda/snappable/README.md

 ## Who Would Use Snappable Components

-Modular application builder -
+Application builder - take advantage of using components from all companies.

-Component vendor - component can be greatly re-used and easier to maintained.
+Component vendor - developing component can be greatly re-used and easier to maintained.

-Individule developer - developing adaptors rather than full systems.
+Integration developer - extending components for specific applications, through developing adaptors rather than full systems.

 So how does Snappable work internally to enable these?

 ## CONCEPT: Schema-Neutral Data Transport

-In the concept of Snappable component interfacing, the data exchange between two components is conceptually separated into two layers: the bottom layer, called the "data transport layer", is responsible for transferring the data content from one component to the other; and the top layer, called the "application layer", is responsible for interpretate the data content in the context of the application i.e., the context of the two components' interaction and collabration.
+Snappable conceptually separate the components data exchange into two layers: the bottom layer, called the "data transport layer", is responsible for transferring the data content from one component to the other; and the top layer, called the "application layer", is responsible for interpretate the data content in the context of the application i.e., the context of the two components' interaction and collabration.
 The Snappable library only implements the data transport layer and the application layer is left to be implemented in the components.

-Such a logical separation is the key to the Snappable's component interfacing design.
+Such a logical separation is the key for making Snappable the Lego joint for component interfacing.
 It means the Snappable library is only responsible for _connecting and passing data_ from and to the components, and not for translating or interpretating the data.
 This allows the data transport layer to be isolated from the application's data model (being "schema-neutral") thus any component can connect and transfer data via the generic interface it provides.
 The schema-neutral data transport layer is like the metal wiring from the breadboard connecting the electrical components, it is simply the path for the electrical signals passing thru, regardless of what the waveform and voltage the signals are.

 On the other hand, by leaving the responsibility of describing or interpretating the data to the application layer which resides in the components, it effectively allows loose-coupling - an important feature in modular architecture design that pevents components being overly depend on each other and resulting higher ongoing costs for maintaining compatibilities between the components.